windht/the-learner/README.md

 # The Learner
 A decentralized learning platform.
 The project for Angel Hack Hong Kong 2018.
+[Online Demo](https://thebuilder.hk/board/web/?project_id=1TzGkkrJqV#!/app/entrance)

 # Decentralization
 Course json file, no matter created by publihsers or received by students, are based on IPFS.